octobercms/docs/4.x/extend/multisite/introduction.md

 ## Locale Strings

 Use locale strings for UI text that is not tied to a database record: button labels, flash messages, form labels, navigation items, and validation messages.
-Translations are stored in `lang/en.json` files inside your plugin or theme directory and accessed with the `__()` helper or the `|trans` Twig filter.
+Translations are stored in `lang/en.json` files inside your plugin or theme directory and accessed with the `__()` helper in both PHP and Twig.

 This approach works identically whether you have one site or many.
 Every plugin should use it for its interface strings.